rssnyder/KubeDiagrams/README.md

 # generate a diagram from a manifest
 kube-diagrams -o cassandra.png examples/cassandra/cassandra.yml

-# generate a diagram from the actual cluster state
+# generate a diagram from the actual default namespace state
 kubectl get all -o yaml | kube-diagrams -o default-namespace.png -
 ```